msadat50/CircuitPython/README.md

 ## CircuitPython_Servo

 ### Description & Code
+The purpose of this assignment was to turn an 90 degree servo, I achived my goal by using the PWMOut library commands.
 This is the code for making a servo trun.

 ```python
 # Write your code here :-)
 import board